I am a feminist, Southern storyteller and reporter that doggedly looks at the world with a critical eye.

 Journalism, Essays, & Reviews

-My work, which has spanned print, online, TV, radio and podcasting – received awards from the National Society of News Columnists and National Federation of Press Women in 2024.
+My work, which has spanned print, online, TV, radio and podcasting – received awards from the National Society of News Columnists in 2024 and National Federation of Press Women in 2025.
 I am a freelance contractor for various outlets including The New York Times, The Associated Press and the Pittsburgh Post-Gazette, where I write book reviews.

 I believe in the nuances of stories; the gray area between the shouting sides that so often get attention.
-I explore those nuances through opinion columns and I was elected president of the National Society of News Columnists in 2024.
+I explore those nuances through opinion columns and I was elected president of the National Society of News Columnists in 2024 for a two-year term.
 To explore those gray areas in my own profession, I completed a one-year 10,000 mile journey to chronicle journalism in America, which earned awards from the Society of Professional Journalists and the National Federation of Press Women, among others.

 Book Reviews